sagar22091998/hunar-ai/README.md

 ### Steps to Launch the App

-1. Install dependencies:
+1. Clone the repository and navigate to the correct directory:

     ```bash
+    cd hunar-ai
+    ```

+2. Install dependencies:

+    ```bash
     yarn install
     ```

-2. Start the development server:
+3. Start the development server:

     ```bash
     yarn run dev
     ```

-3. Open your browser and navigate to `http://localhost:8000` to view the application.
+4. Open your browser and navigate to `http://localhost:8000` to view the application.

 ## Utility Packages Used

-The following utility packages were used in this project:
+The following utility packages were used in this project: [Mobile Compatible]

 - **[Material UI](https://mui.com/)**: For modern and customizable UI components.